SMTorg/smt/doc/_src_docs/applications/smfck.rst

 The additive AR1 formulation was first introduced by Kennedy and O'Hagan [1]_.
 While MFK follows the recursive formulation of Le Gratiet [2]_.
 SMFCK uses ab block-wise matrix construction for :math:`n` levels of fidelity offering freedom in terms of data input assumptions.
-The sparse approximations are based on the formulations of Titsias [3]_.
+The sparse approximations are based on the formulations of Titsias [3]_ and given in [4]_.

 References
 ----------
 ..
 [1] Kennedy, M.C. and O'Hagan, A., Bayesian calibration of computer models.
 Journal of the Royal Statistical Society.
 2001
 ..
 [2] Le Gratiet, L., Multi-fidelity Gaussian process regression for computer experiments.
 PhD Thesis.
 2013
 ..
 [3] Titsias, M.K., Variational Learning of Inducing Variables in Sparse Gaussian Processes.
 In Proceedings of the 12th International Conference on Artificial Intelligence and Statistics (AISTATS), 2009
+..
+[4] Castano-Aguirre, M., López-Lopera, F. A., Bartoli, N., Massa, F., & Lefebvre, T. Scalable Sparse Co-Kriging for Multi-Fidelity Data Fusion: An Application to Aerodynamics.
+Reliability Engineering & System Safety, 112485, 2026

 Usage
 -----